The Upward and Downward Paths of the Spirit

 in outer life or

-in inner life.
+inner.
 Arguably, by extending the notion of integration, Jungian psychology has created a fertile ground for the puer æternus syndrome.
 Paradoxically, integration represents the encompassment of active conflictive opposites during the ongoing manifestation of the Self.
 Yet, to the advanced consciousness, this is not possible to achieve.
-Psychic contents will either become integrated into a harmonious whole or be thrown out.
-In order to encompass conflictive opposites the ego must view reality in a dim light.
+Psychic contents will either become coordinated in a harmonious whole or be thrown out.
+In order to encompass conflictive opposites the ego must view reality in a dim light, since consciousness makes opposites fly apart.
 It means that personality will neither take root in the one nor the other, but keep floating through air like a balloon.
 This is the puer æternus.

 Neuroses represent inadequate solutions to life’s problems.
 I theorize that the puer syndrome could function as a means of self-healing, in which case personality does not necessarily exhibit the typical neurotic symptoms.
 It might be the proper interim solution for people who, due to illness or other detriments, are unable to take root in life.
 In that case, the puer æternus would function as a healer.
 After all, it is a blissful experience to be carried by an archetype through life for a time.
 For natural reasons, it is the prerogative of youth.

 Descending and ascending gods